Baltimore Bays: Origins

 In 1966 several groups of entrepreneurs were exploring the idea of forming a professional soccer league in United States and Canada.
 Two of these groups merged to form the National Professional Soccer League (NPSL) and franchise rights were awarded to ten ownership groups.
-Two of these ownership groups, one lead by Earl Foreman and another by Murdaugh Stuart Madden, sought to locate a team in Washington, D.C. and placed bids for a lease at the District of Columbia Stadium.
+Two of these ownership groups, one led by Earl Foreman and another by Murdaugh Stuart Madden, sought to locate a team in Washington, D.C., and placed bids for a lease at the District of Columbia Stadium.
 After the lease was awarded to Foreman's group, whose team would become the Washington Whips, Madden looked for another location for his team, eventually selling his franchise rights for $60,000 to the Baltimore Orioles in a deal announced on November 28, 1966.
 A month later, the team hired Clive Toye to act as the team's Vice President and General Manager.
 On January 10, 1967, the team name of Bays was revealed.
 Baltimore Orioles owner Jerold Hoffberger, who was also the owner of National Brewing Company chose the team's kit colors red and gold to match the brewing company's color scheme.
 Former Ipswich Town forward Doug Millward was brought in to be the club's head coach.